lewisjared/postgrest-request/README.md

     console.log(err, data.body);
   });
 ```

+The following features from postgrest have been implemented:
+* filtering
+* versioning

 ### Filtering
 The request can be filtered using the `.where()` option.
 The following code snippet gets all festivals with a rating greater than 7.